 The bill amends Chapter 5-86 of the General Laws in Rhode Island, which governs the licensing of applied behavior analysts.
 It changes the name of "applied behavior assistant analyst" to "assistant applied behavior analyst" and makes several updates to ensure consistency in the certification language for behavioral analysts.

-The legislation introduces new definitions, clarifies the qualifications and licensing requirements for both licensed applied behavior analysts and assistant applied behavior analysts, detailing necessary educational backgrounds, supervised experience, and examinations.
+The legislation introduces new definitions, clarifies the qualifications and licensing requirements for both licensed applied behavior analysts and assistant applied behavior analysts, detailing necessary educational backgrounds, supervised experience, and examination criteria.
 It specifies that licensed professionals are not required to be employees of a prescribing profession or organization and must comply with confidentiality laws regarding medical records.